 Every six weeks the club’s theme would change and invites would go out “…to the 500 coolest people in New York,” Kate says.
 Wild animals behind glass, a roaming monitor lizard, 10 million Twinkies suspended from golden threads; the usual.
-One notable “Outer Space” theme featured over the top cosmic decor and Kate’s fellow bartender and performance artist Christina, decked out as a messianic Barbarella, strutting around with her space rifle.
+One notable “Outer Space” theme featured over the top cosmic decor and Kate’s fellow bartender and performance artist Christina, decked out as a messianic Barbarella, strutting around and blessing the A-list with her space rifle.

 When one of the owners took a shine to Kate and they began dating, she moved from coat check to bartender.
 This thrilling promotion to the middle of the supernova bade ill for Kate’s recreationals.
 “I was behind the bar drinking all night, then we would close down at 5am and head to an after-hours club.
 I started snorting heroin as well as coke, then I started shooting both of them.”

 One night Kate was introduced to a new bartender at AREA; NYU film school student and future directorial darling Alan Taylor (Sopranos, Mad Men, Game of Thrones – you name it).
 Kate and AREA’s owner had split and she started dating Taylor, eventually moving in with him for two years.
 Just ahead lay higher ed, drug-addled homelessness, and Hollywood—that tired old template.